danindudesilva/notesApp/README.md

 Open the downloaded Git repository, On the Laravel project package you can see the .env.example file.
 Rename this .env.example file to. .env

 In this file you can see the database connection settings, check the following fields and verify whether they match wih the database configurations you made in step 4.
-If note, chane accordingly
+If not, chane accordingly

 ```node
 DB_CONNECTION=mysql